n42n/n3n/README.md

 A virtual network shared between multiple edge nodes in n3n is called a _community_.
-A single supernode can relay multiple communities and a single computer can be part of multiple communities at the same time.
+A single supernode can relay multiple communities and a single computer can be part of multiple communities at the same time (by running multiple _edge_ daemons).
 An encryption key can be used by the edge nodes to encrypt the packets within their community.

 n3n tries to establish a direct peer-to-peer connection via udp between the edge nodes when possible.
 When this is not possible (usually due to special NAT